k-schrattenholzer/Lab01-AboutMe/README.md

-    console log, or set an alert to test it's working within the event listener we declare the name of the input, and ask our question using the prompt function we need to track the results in a variable, and increase the count if the input is a correct answer
+    console log, or set an alert to test it's working within the event listener we declare the name of the input, and ask our question using the prompt function we need to track the results in a variable, and increase the count if the input is a correct answer need to alert the user the quiz is over - and to check the page for displayed results if the results are 100% we will display ~pretty message, and a 'try again' if the user didn't get all answers correct